Platypus-Tech/cloud-drafts/README.md

-# cloud-drafts
+# Cloud Drafts
-Drafts for a cloud storage thing like Google Drive
+Drafts for a cloud storage service like Google Drive.